Chookity96/minimart/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, open terminal using ctrl + J, and then you can run:
+(This will download all dependencies needed to run app)

 ### `npm ci`